-Sale, Pledge, Assignment of Aspire Tax Credits
+Sale of Aspire Tax Credits - Transfer Certificates

-- Developer can sell tax credits for no less than 85% of face value; however, residential projects that receive LIHTC must sell for no less than 65% of face value (before considering any discounting to present value), while those residential projects not receiving LIHTC must sell for no less than 75% of face value (before considering any discounting to present value). - No subsequent sales after 1st transfer.
-However a bank that holds the certificate for collateral and forecloses on the project may transfer the certificate. - Tax Liabilities satisfied: CBT and Insurance Premium Taxes. - As per P.L.
-2022 Chapter 46, carry forward for unused tax credits now permitted for 7 years for the developer and co-applicant, and 5 years for transferee. - Pledge: Upon written consent of EDA and Treasurer.
-Pledge details will be published on website for transparency.
+- Developer can sell tax credits for no less than 85% of face value; except: - Residential projects that receive LIHTC must sell for no less than 65% of face value (before considering any discounting to present value), - Residential projects not receiving LIHTC must sell for no less than 75% of face value (before considering any discounting to present value). - No subsequent sales after 1st transfer.
+However a bank that holds the certificate for collateral and forecloses on the project may transfer the certificate. - A Transfer Certificate can be used: - (i) in the tax period for which is was issued, - (ii) in the tax period in which it was issued, - (iii) or in any of the next 3 successive tax periods, without the need to amend the tax period for the tax period for which the certificate was issued.
+But no more than 10% of the total credits can be used in any one tax period. - The Transferee has a 5-year carry-forward.